 - Meaningful Echo: Sally tells Jacob this phrase every now and again.
 Jacob repeats it, first to his mother when she sends him away, and again to his daughter just before he dies.
 She repeats it to Allie just before Allie goes with the aliens.

 I love you.
 Every day and twice on Sundays.

-When Jacob is about to Mind Rape somebody, he says "Look at me".
-When Ally is about to save her dad, she says "Look at me".
+- When Jacob is about to Mind Rape somebody, he says "Look at me".
+When Allie is about to save her dad, she says "Look at me".